heitorchang/good-practice/git.md

 To save credentials in a cache for 8 hours (28800 seconds)

-`git config credential.helper 'cache --timeout=28800'`
+`git config --global credential.helper 'cache --timeout=28800'`

 To clear the credential cache: